mazeyqian/asiatz/README.md

 ## Usage

-To use the timezone conversion functions, first import the `asiatz` package:
+To use the timezone conversion functions, first import this package:

 ```go
 import "github.com/mazeyqian/asiatz"